Fixed and flexible

 To streamline design efforts, share files effectively and automate as much as possible, our designers primarily use Sketch.
-We use the Craft library plugin for Sketch to synchronize design assets across instances in real-time.
+We use the Lingo library plugin for Sketch to synchronize design assets across instances in real-time.
 If you have never used Sketch before, learn it.
 It’s very powerful and the learning curve is short.
 For you coders out there, we’ve got a robust UI component library built with ReactJS.

 Ok, I got this.
 Let's start my project.

 Every project starts with a project brief or similar documentation that specifies customer benefits, business goals, insights, audience, and market implications.
 Rapid prototyping and testing in front of customers is highly encouraged.
 We need to ensure all of our projects support the end to end experience and are aligned with company and business unit priorities.

 If you feel like you’re stuck there are several forums to get help.
 Start with your fellow designers on your team and then reach out to one or all of these resources:

 QuickBooks Design office hours